telerik/teststudio-docs/docs/knowledge-base/login-issues-telerik-website.md

 ## Cause

-This issue can arise from various browser-related problems including outdated browser versions, stored cache and cookies, disabled JavaScript or cookies, active browser extensions, or network restrictions.
+This issue can arise from various browser-related problems.
+These include outdated browser versions, stored cache and cookies, disabled JavaScript or cookies, active browser extensions, or network restrictions.

 ## Solution